Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 4. Adaptive Inference & Structural Reorganization: System-wide reorganization and encoding

 If survival is maintained, repatterning begins: Synaptic pruning, receptor scaling, epigenetic modification, glial phenotype shifts.
-This is not a return to homeostasis—it is a restructuring.
-Maladaptation may result if realignment across axes fails (e.g., persistent glial priming, maladaptive plasticity).
+This is not a return to homeostasis but rather a restructuring.
+Maladaptation may result if realignment fails (e.g., persistent glial priming, maladaptive plasticity).

 • Action type: Deliberative, flexible, conscious model updating